jskrzypinska/snakeGame-JavaScript-codersCamp/README.md

 # SNAKE GAME

-Game created with HTML, CSS, HTML5 CANVAS and JavaScript.
+Game created with HTML, CSS, HTML5 CANVAS and JavaScript. <br />
 Score is saved in local storage.

 ## Working demo